 Snakes make awesome pets, but to keep any wild animals, you need to apply for a permit.
 You also need to know something about the reptile – whether it is venomous or not and whether it is likely to bite or not.

 You’ll also need to know that snakes battle to adapt to a new environment, and that is why knowledge of the snake you’re going to keep as a pet is imperative.
 The enclosure has to be as natural as possible.

-The Ringneck is a popular species to keep as a pet.
-The snake’s non-aggressive nature, its reluctance to bite and the fact that it is looked upon as non-poisonous make it popular to keep at home.
+All of these potential issues make the Ringneck snake popular as a pet, because it is easy to keep, where other species are more difficult.
+The snake’s, small size, its non-aggressive nature, its reluctance to bite and the fact that it is essentially non-poisonous make it popular to keep at home.
 It is suited for children too.